 This said, the SmartSeries 7000 is still fantastic and on many levels wins.

 If you like the appeal or need more cleaning modes and intend to share this brush with other family members, this electric toothbrush represents a good buy whilst giving obvious oral health care benefits.

-Ultimately despite the more clinical look, I would opt for the White colour option but that is personal opinion.
+Ultimately despite the more clinical look, I would opt for the White color option but that is personal opinion.

 The clean provided by this brush is simply superb with the various modes and brush heads included not to mention the added benefits of the app and pressure sensor helping show just how capable this is.

 Some may find the Bluetooth a bit, well, unnecessary, but where is the harm in having it.

 - Height (with head) – 24cm

 - Width – 3cm

 - Depth – 4cm

 All are approximates